-On-Site Career Development Services
+On-Site Career Services

-The Center also provides services and resources to support educational endeavors.
+Career Services also provides services and resources to support educational endeavors.
 Alumni are encouraged to access resources and to participate in programs after graduation.
 Click on the following links to learn more about each service.

-The staff of the Center is available to meet with undergraduate and graduate students, as well as alumni, on an individual basis to assist with assessing skills, experiences, and career goals and to provide concrete suggestions for job search strategies.
+The Career Services staff is available to meet with undergraduate and graduate students, as well as alumni, on an individual basis to assist with assessing skills, experiences, and career goals and to provide concrete suggestions for job search strategies.
 Individual counseling sessions may address questions pertaining to career options based upon a major that is selected, graduate school programs and the application process, or questions regarding a career change.
 In addition, individual appointments present opportunities for students to receive feedback on their resumes and to learn valuable interviewing strategies.

 - Registration materials for the GRE (Graduate Record Exam), MAT (Miller Analogy Test), and the PRAXIS.